Nazreen-dev/Ustorage-Service-Desk-Project/README.md

 Repo for storing my passion project in D365

 This is a Canvas App for an IT service desk, created from a blank canvas.

 Functionalities: View, Create  and Update tickets.
+Send an adaptive card in teams when a new ticket is created.
 Integrated with Sharepoint list as data source.

 Dashboard
 ![image](https://github.com/Nazreen-dev/Ustorage-Service-Desk-Project/assets/160206062/dc8d7599-e24c-4df6-b82a-4c2dc88c7fe9)